ocaml/omd/README.md

 ------------

 `omd` has been developed using OCaml 4.00.1.
-It is the only dependency.
-(It should work with OCaml 3.12.)
+It is the only dependency (for now).
+However it should work with OCaml 3.12 as well.

 ----------------